BackTracker::HitCollectionPurity and BackTracker::HitCollectionEfficiency are very slow

 Thanks.
 I see some obvious problems in HitCollectionEfficiency that should improve things, like not making the HitToTrackIDE map multiple times and not copying the hits over and over again.

 Why don't we we just take the faster algorithm from your method for finding purity and efficiency, stick that in the current methods and then have the SlicesToMCTruth call those?
 Then everyone would have faster algorithms.

-#5 Updated by Christopher Backhouse about 5 years ago
+#5 Updated by Christopher Backhouse over 5 years ago

 I only see us fetching the hit into a Ptr, which is a waste but not a big one.
 We do call HitToTrackIDE twice for each hit, which is once too many.
 I suspect that most of the time is manipulating the maps in those nested loops though.